 Your debt-to-income (DTI) ratio is high and any sort of upset to your budget could impact your ability to make your loan payments.
 Your debt to income ratio is another factor that lenders will look at.
 While it isn’t tied to your credit score per se, it is relevant to your creditworthiness.
 Your DTI ratio is calculated by looking at what your income is, and comparing it to how much of the available credit you have used.
 A good debt to income ratio for most lenders is under 30%, and you might qualify for even better rates if it is under 10%.

-That’s right, you should ask yourself whether getting a loan is right for you, and if now is the right time to apply.
+That’s right, you should not only ask yourself whether getting a loan is right for you, but also whether now is the right time to apply.
 After all, it becomes a financial commitment and the reasons you might apply can seem like a good idea at the moment but it’s important to be honest about whether you need it, or whether you can afford it.

 If you were thinking of borrowing for debt consolidation, that usually makes sense, as you might lower your monthly payments along with even paying less interest if you qualify for good rates.
 Or perhaps you were thinking of getting a loan because you wanted to do some home renovations.
 This can make sense since the investment is in your home and can add additional value as well.